sparkfabrik/company-playbook/content/tools-and-policies/tasks-and-time-tracking.md

 Working as a team, and loving order and focus, we want to keep track of all our tasks.
 There are a bunch of reasons for this:

-1. Since our time on projects is charged to the customers, we want (!) them to know on what we spent our time
+1. Since our time on projects is charged to the customers, we want (!) them to know what we spent our time on
 1. Having tracked tasks allow for project leaders, peers and customers to negotiate their priorities
-1. We don't want ambiguity when we communicate: tracking tasks we can refer them with piercing precision using IDs
+1. We don't want ambiguity when we communicate: tracking tasks we can refer to them with piercing precision using IDs
 1. When a task is properly tracked and described, everybody in the team can work it out (trading off efficiency for efficacy maybe, but still)

-At the same extent, we want to track the time we spend on task so that:
+To the same extent, we want to track the time we spend on tasks so that:

-1. We can report it to client
+1. We can report it to the client
 1. We know if we are exceeding our budget or more basically how much we have spent
-1. We can have metrics related to tasks life-cycles, etc.
+1. We can have metrics related to tasks lifecycles, etc.

-We **don't want** to measure velocity or speed of individuals.
+We **don't want** to measure the velocity or speed of individuals.
 Everyone has their own pace.
-Velocity rates are kept into consideration for the whole team, with the goal to continuously improve its effectiveness, remove obstacles, make them work less to produce more, etc.
+Velocity rates are kept into consideration for the whole team, to continuously improve its effectiveness, remove obstacles, make them work less to produce more, etc.

-We appreciate people setting personal goals on proficiency or productivity but to us it's not as a matter of sheer speed, so time is only one of the variables.
+We appreciate people setting personal goals on proficiency or productivity but to us it's not a matter of sheer speed, so time is only one of the variables.

 ### Tracking tasks